Ahmed Maiteeq: Early life and education

-Born in Misrata in 1972 and raised in Tripoli, Maiteeq was instilled with values of civic duty, volunteerism, and respect for the rule of law from a young age.
-His father, a teacher, Scout Leader, and Libya’s youngest elected MP in 1965, inspired his early interest in business.
-After studying International Business in Italy and Global Economics in London, Maiteeq returned to manage family enterprises in construction, hospitality, and real estate.
+Maiteeq was born in Misrata in 1972 and raised in Tripoli.
+After completing his education in Italy, Maiteeq returned to Libya to manage his family's businesses.

 Political career

-Maiteeq entered politics during the Libyan Civil War (2011), joining the Civil Development and Stability Committee.
+Maiteeq entered politics during the Libyan civil war (2011), joining the Civil Development and Stability Committee.
 By 2013, he became an economic advisor to the General National Congress (GNC) and was briefly elected Prime Minister of Libya in 2014.
-Following a legal dispute, he resigned after the Supreme Court invalidated his appointment, prioritizing national stability.
+Following a legal dispute, he resigned after the Supreme Court invalidated his appointment.
+In a statement, he said "I respect the judiciary and I will be the first who complies with the judiciary’s rulings."

-In late 2015, Maiteeq was appointed as deputy prime minister and vice chairman of the Presidential Council under the Government of National Accord (GNA), established through the UN-backed Libyan Political Agreement.
-He played a key role in economic reforms and diplomatic negotiations, including brokering a ceasefire between the GNA and Marshal Khalifa Haftar in June 2020.
+In March 2016, Maiteeq was appointed as deputy prime minister and vice chairman of the Presidential Council under the Government of National Accord (GNA), established through the UN-backed Libyan Political Agreement.
+He played a role in economic reforms and diplomatic negotiations, including brokering a ceasefire between the GNA and Marshal Khalifa Haftar in June 2020.